chrisruffalo/yyall/README.md

 for Java runtime options, self-referencing variables, defaults, and even (complex) literals.
 On their own many of these features are useless but by using these in concert we can create robust configuration files that are easy to work with.

-Configurations should also not be strictly bound to a target model.
-While those are useful for validation and for structured data access they can hamper the use of advanced features and prevent users from creating extended configuration sets.

 ## Use
 Let's start with a simple example:
 ```yaml